adamtarmstrong/ti.appraise/README.md

 #

 > **NOTE**: This was designed for Enterprise Apps (where Apple's default Rating system and TestFlight are not available).
 I seriously doubt Apple would allow this through the store.
-If you are waiting to use the native SKStoreReviewController, I suggest you use the one from Hans Knoechel ([@hansemannnn](https://twitter.com/hansemannnn)) here-> https://github.com/hansemannn/titanium-review-dialog
+If you are wanting to use the native SKStoreReviewController, I suggest you use the one from Hans Knoechel ([@hansemannnn](https://twitter.com/hansemannnn)) here-> https://github.com/hansemannn/titanium-review-dialog

 #